damizo/video-rental/README.md

 - Behaviour Driven Development
 - Rich Domain Model and package granulation oriented on domain (borrowed from DDD)

-*for simplificity conscious lack of authentication with authentication

 ### Setup

 mvn clean install -Ptest